KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

   * retrieve an item in the collection using `next()`
   * catch the `StopIteration` exception

-This isn't so Pythonic yet (see the [final example](http://localhost:4000/generators-in-python/#using-a-generator-high-level) for that), but let's explore the internal details of generators before we rewrite it further.
+Let's explore the features of generators that make this transformation possible.

 ## Generator Mechanics